lidor03/lidor03.github.io/README.md

 1. Download the files from github.

 2. Create folder for with two sub folders: Project and tagger (please note that It's important to follow the names, since the code is key sensitive).
+Copy the python files from code/python into Project.

 3. All the python files need to be placed in Project, Dr. Meni Adler tagger will be placed in tagger folder.